-The organisation takes on the key issues that concern professional artists generally in relation to their status, rights and income.
-It monitors policies and undertakes research into issues that affect artist.
-It also represents the interests of individual artists on a case-by-case basis in relation to specific, one-off issues.
+We take on the key issues that concern professional artists generally in relation to their status, rights and income.
+This includes monitoring policies and undertaking research into issues that affect artist.
+We also represent the interests of individual artists on a case-by-case basis in relation to specific, one-off issues.

 VAI works closely with:

 - The Arts Council of Ireland;

 - The Arts Council Northern Ireland;

 and is an active member of:

 - The International Federation of Arts Councils and Culture Agencies (IFACCA).